jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -F
 ```
 Fast downsampling uses approximations and comes at a very small performance degradation, so is not set by default.
 If your device still struggles, you can try running at a sample rate of 288K (`-s 288K`).
 Reception will be impacted noticeably though.
+Unfortunately, this seems to be the best way to run on the Zero W for now as this Zero is struggling with the high data throuugput.

 That's all there is.
 Below we will dive into some more details.